Viscount (musical instrument manufacturer): Physis

 Physis refers to the physical modeling technology developed by Viscount.
 Two series of organs have been produced with Physis technology at the time of this writing: Unico and Unico CL.
 The latter being a stripped-down version of the former.
 Unico organs are based only on physical modeling synthesis, hence they no longer use sampling technology, currently the most common synthesis technology for musical instruments.
 Unico organs also feature a Linux-powered core controller, hence it is capable of managing USB devices such as USB sticks, and several DSPs for the sound synthesis.

-With these new products, Viscount seems to have gained back some popularity in the USA, after a demo tour featuring Cameron Carpenter as a player.
+With these new products, Viscount seems to have gained back some popularity in the US, after a demo tour featuring Cameron Carpenter as a player.

 VERSE

 VERSE is a trademark used by Viscount to market a series of loudspeakers meant for sound reinforcement in big halls, theaters, live stages and so on.
 All VERSE speakers are equipped with an onboard digital amplifier and a DSP.
 They also feature a remote connection system based on RS-485 meant to create a daisy-chain network to control and set up the speakers.
 A PC editor software, called D:SP, is needed in order to control the speakers and adjust their parameters.